• Skip to main content

 • Mac

-Most modern Android Phones are equipped with Fast Charging technology, which can significantly reduce the time required to charge your device.
-You will find below the steps to Enable or Disable Fast Charging on Samsung Galaxy Phone.
+Samsung Galaxy phone and other Android Phones are equipped with Fast Charging technology, which can significantly reduce the time required to charge your device.

-While a fast charging enabled Phone can go from zero to full charge within 30 minutes, it is widely believed that Fast Charging generates more heat compared to regular charging.
+While fast charging enabled phone can go from zero to full charge within 30 minutes, it is widely believed that Fast Charging generates more heat compared to regular charging.

 Another belief (or myth?) is that Fast Charging can damage the battery over a period of time and cause damage to other components, if the device is going through a hardware problem.

-Samsung appears to has taken these concerns into consideration and provides an easy way to enable or disable Fast Charging.
+Samsung and other Android phone makers have taken these concerns into consideration and provides an easy way to enable or disable Fast Charging.

-Follow the steps below to Enable or Disable Fast Charging on Phones using Android 10 and above.
+Follow the steps below to Enable or Disable Fast Charging on Android phones using Android 10 and above.

 1. Go to Settings > Device Care > Battery > Charging.